wp-plugins/smart-reporter-for-wp-e-commerce/readme.txt

 1. Smart Reporter Products Report Dashboard (some features only in paid versions)

 == Changelog ==

+= 2.0 =
+* New: Beta Version of Smart Reporter [Smart Reporter Beta] (Woocommerce)
+* New: Create Support Ticket From Plugin
+* New: Update Code Modified

 = 1.9.1 =
 * Update: Compatible version for WooCommerce 2.0 & higher